September 5, 2018

-Homemade Healthy Teriyaki Chicken Stir Fry Recipe
+Healthy Teriyaki Chicken

-- 1/4 cup honey
+- ¼ cup honey

-- 1/2 cup coconut aminos or soy sauce
+- ½ cup coconut aminos or soy sauce

 - 1 small garlic clove, grated

-- 1/4 teaspoon grated fresh ginger
+- ¼ teaspoon fresh ginger, grated

 - 2 tablespoons oil

-- 2 cups cooked white rice
+- 3 cups cooked white rice

-- Pour the reserved marinade in the skillet and bring to a low boil.
-Reduce the heat to low, and simmer for about 2 minutes or until the sauce is thickened.
+- Pour the reserved marinade into the skillet and bring it to a low boil.
+Reduce the heat to low and simmer for 2 minutes or until the sauce is thickened.